-Policy No. Tool Legal Effect Implementer E/F Policy Text Monitoring Policy O-1(1) SA МС Municipality E Assess the feasibility of relocating the activity to a site where it would not be a significant drinking water threat within one year.
+Policy No. Tool Legal Effect Implementer E/F Policy Text Monitoring Policy O-1(1) SA MC Municipality E Assess the feasibility of relocating the activity to a site where it would not be a significant drinking water threat within one year.
 If an appropriate alternate site is identified, the activity will be relocated to the alternate site within two years.
-O-1(2) 0-1(2) MON МС Municipality E The municipality shall prepare, by February 1 each year, an annual summary of the actions it has taken to achieve the outcomes of the source protection plan policies for the preceding calendar year and make that report available to the Ganaraska Region Protection Authority.
+O-1(2) O-1(2) MON MC Municipality Е The municipality shall prepare, by February 1 each year, an annual summary of the actions it has taken to achieve the outcomes of the source protection plan policies and make that report available to the applicable Source Protection Authority.
 Recommended contents of the report include, but are not limited to: a) The results of the feasibility exercise identified in (1).
 N/A O-1(3) RMP МС RMO E If an appropriate alternate site is not identified per (1), the activity is designated for the purpose of section 58 of the Clean Water Act, 2006 .
-The Risk Management Plan will be prepared in accordance with the general provisions given in policy G-8.
+The risk management plan will be prepared in accordance with the general provisions given in policy G-8.
 G-8(4)

-POLICY O-2-

-Applicable Area: group
+POLICY O-2-- Applicable Area: groundwater surface water

-groundwater